 - A member is entitled to appoint a proxy to exercise all or any of his or her rights to attend, speak and vote on his or her behalf at the annual general meeting.
 A member may appoint more than one proxy in relation to the meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by that member.
 A proxy need not be a member of the company. - 2.
-To be valid, a form of proxy must be deposited so as to be received no later than 11.30 a.m. on 17 July 2018, with the company's registrar, Link Asset Services, by one of the following methods: (i) by post to the address provided for such purpose in the form of proxy; or (ii) by hand during normal business hours to Link Asset Services, The Registry, 34 Beckenham Road, Beckenham, Kent BR3 4TU; or (iii) online at www.signalshares. com using the investor code printed on the form of proxy; or (iv) in the case only where ordinary shares are held in CREST (as an alternative to methods (i), (ii) and (iii)), via the CREST Proxy Voting Service (as defined in the Circular).
-A form of proxy accompanies this document.
+To be valid, a form of proxy must be deposited so as to be received no later than 11.30 a.m. on 22 July 2019, with the company's registrar, Link Asset Services, by one of the following methods: (i) if using a paper proxy form, by post to the address provided for such purpose in the form of proxy or by hand during normal business hours to Link Asset Services, The Registry, 34 Beckenham Road, Beckenham, Kent BR3 4TU; or (ii) online at www.signalshares.com using the member's investor code; or (iii) in the case only where ordinary shares are held in CREST (as an alternative to methods (i) and (ii)), via the CREST Proxy Voting Service (as defined in the Circular).
 The return of a completed form of proxy does not preclude a member from attending and voting at the meeting in person. - 3.
-Pursuant to regulation 41 of the Uncertificated Securities Regulations 2001, the company specifies that only those members holding ordinary shares who are entered on the register of members as at the close of business on 17 July 2018 or, in the event that the meeting is adjourned, on the register 48 hours before the time of any adjourned meeting(s), shall be entitled to attend and/or vote in respect of the number of ordinary shares registered in their names at that time.
-Changes to the entries on the register of members after the close of business on 17 July 2018 or, in the event that the meeting is adjourned, on the register of members 48 hours before the time of any adjourned meeting(s), shall be disregarded in determining the rights of any person to attend or vote at the meeting(s), notwithstanding any provisions in any enactment, the articles of association of the company or other instrument to the contrary. - 4.
+Pursuant to regulation 41 of the Uncertificated Securities Regulations 2001, the company specifies that only those members holding ordinary shares who are entered on the register of members as at the close of business on 22 July 2019 or, in the event that the meeting is adjourned, on the register 48 hours before the time of any adjourned meeting(s), shall be entitled to attend and/or vote in respect of the number of ordinary shares registered in their names at that time.
+Changes to the entries on the register of members after the close of business on 22 July 2019 or, in the event that the meeting is adjourned, on the register of members 48 hours before the time of any adjourned meeting(s), shall be disregarded in determining the rights of any person to attend or vote at the meeting(s), notwithstanding any provisions in any enactment, the articles of association of the company or other instrument to the contrary. - 4.
 CREST members who wish to appoint a proxy or proxies through the CREST Proxy Voting Service may do so for the annual general meeting and any adjournment(s) of the meeting by using the procedures described in the CREST Manual (as defined in the Circular).
 CREST personal members or other CREST sponsored members, and those CREST members who have appointed (a) voting service provider(s), should refer to their CREST sponsor or voting service provider(s), who will be able to take the appropriate action on their behalf.